ixofoundation/ixo-blocksync-core/README.md

 Copy `.env.example` to `.env` and configure.
 If this step is skipped, ixo-blocksync will use `.env.example` as the configuration by default.
 Don't use quotations when asign env vars for docker
-Create a role(e.g. app_user) in the DB for postgress to work
+Create a role(e.g. app_user) in the DB for postgress to work.

 ```bash
 docker build -t ixofoundation/ixo-blocksync-core:latest .